hpc2n/sphinx-lesson-template/content/motivation.rst

 However, as shown on the right, we could have advanced to the same diagonal block by executing only a subset of the tasks.
 The **delayed tasks** can be used to keep the otherwise idle CPU cores busy.

+Critical path
+"""""""""""""

 In this particular example, we have executed the tasks such a manner that only the absolutely necessary tasks are executed.
-We can also find the shortest path through the task graph (when measured in the terms of execution time):
+We can also find the **longest path through the task graph** (when measured in the terms of execution time):

 .. figure:: img/lu_task_graph3.png
     :scale: 70 %